hornc/psx-asm-cargo/death/README.md

 Because this code requires the `libps.exe` Yaroze library to be loaded in memory, the standard `cargo build run` to compile and run in Mednafen _won't_ work.

-To build the PSX EXE:
+To build the PSX EXE, using [an alias](.cargo/config.toml) to set the correct Yaroze offset:

-    cargo psx build
+    cargo yaroze

 Then we need to create a standalone executable using [Yarexe](https://github.com/gwald/Yarexe):